CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/Authorisation.md

 ### Known Limitations

-* The Key shown at the bottom of the page to convey the role assignment state is incorrect.
+* The key shown at the bottom of the page to convey the role assignment state is incorrect.

 ## See Also